Bios-Marcel/cordless/README.md

 bugs, adding features or whatever else might be good for the project.
 If you want to contribute code, please create a new branch and commit only changes relevant to your planned pull request onto that branch.
-This will help isolating new changes and make merging those into `master` easier.
+This will help to isolate new changes and make merging those into `master` easier.

 If you encounter any issues, whether it's bugs or the lack of certain features, don't hesitate to create a new GitHub issue.